Alzheimer’s disease, let’s talk about it!

 Key figures

-people suffering from Alzheimer’s or related diseases in Europe (source)
+people currently suffer from dementia in Europe (source)

-people suffering from Alzheimer’s disease in France (source)
+people suffer from Alzheimer’s disease and related dementias in France (source)

 • 2/3